hashicorp/nomad/website/source/docs/job-specification/template.html.md

 - `destination` `(string: <required>)` - Specifies the location where the resulting template should be rendered, relative to the task directory.

-- `change_mode` `(string: "restart")` - Specifies the behavior Nomad should take if the rendered template changes.
-The possible values are:

-  - `"noop"` - take no action (continue running the task)
-  - `"restart"` - restart the task
-  - `"signal"` - send a configurable signal to the task
+- `perms` `(string: "666")` - Specifies the rendered templates permissions.
+File permissions are given as octal of the unix file permissions rwxrwxrwx.

 - `source` `(string: "")` - Specifies the path to the template to be rendered.
   One of `source` or `data` must be specified, but not both.
 This source can